fluidpixel/rockyfoot/docs/_conditions/forefoot-bunion.md

   1. Non-union
   1. Hallux varus (over-correction)
   1. Metalwork failure
+Other options: |
+  * If you are found to have a flexible foot, then fusion of the joint above the bunion may be offered (tarsometatarsal arthrodesis or Lapidus procedure).
+  * The recovery from this is different - patients are placed in a plaster cast and require 6 weeks non-weightbearing.
 recovery: |
   * Keep foot elevated as much as possible, especially for initial 72 hours
   * Keep dressings dry and intact until post operative appointment.